 BANK DEPOSITS: In 2022, bank deposits in Pinal County (as of June 30) were up 12.3% from 2021.
 That followed strong gains of 16.7% and 13.2% in 2020 and 2021, respectively.
 Growth rates from 2020 through 2022 were the highest of any 3-year period on record (with records back to 1994).
 Deposits in recent years were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In May 2021, the median price of homes sold in Pinal County was $313,500, according to National Association of Realtors.
-That was up 33.4% from May 2020.
-The median days on market in May was 39, down from 55 in May 2020.
-As of June 2021, there were 4,115 homes listed for sale in Pinal County (Pinal County, AZ Real Estate Market).
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Pinal County was $365,000, according to National Association of Realtors.
+That was down 11.0% from March 2022.
+The median days on market in March was 83, up from 47 in March 2022.
+As of May 2023, there were 5,893 homes listed for sale in Pinal County, up from 4,643 in May 2022.
+(Data in this section updated annually; for the most recent monthly data, visit Pinal County, AZ Real Estate Market.)

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Pinal County's travel industry (including business and leisure travel) generated $533.6 million in direct spending in 2020, down 31.1% from 2019.
-Pinal County's travel industry supported 6,600 jobs (down 3.7%) countywide with earnings of $208.9 million (up 4.4%) in 2020, according to the study.
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Pinal County's travel industry (including business and leisure travel) generated $931.5 million in direct spending countywide in 2022, up 15.0% from 2021 (the year 2021 saw a 52.6% increase, rebounding from a 31.1% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+Pinal County's travel industry supported 7,700 jobs countywide in 2022 (up 5.7% from the year prior) with household earnings of $257.4 million (up 8.3% from 2021), according to the study.